Protestors confront mayor of Village of Wellington

 "To confront what the mayor said about on Facebook, how protesting something that happened very far from here is not going to help at this time," Pierre said.

-The comment the mayor made was posted on Facebook on June 1st.
+The comment the mayor made was posted June 1.
 Much of the crowd moved inside to speak to the mayor during the council meeting.

 "It is vital for every politician to understand that racism is a systematic problem and it operates right here in Wellington," he said.

-"My comments about not having the protest planned at the mall that night were not about peaceful protests," explained Mayor Anne Gerwig.
-"They were about a protest that we were made aware of that was not a peaceful protest it was certainly not yours."
+"My comments about not having the protest planned at the mall that night were not about peaceful protests," Gerwig explained.
+"They were about a protest that we were made aware of that was not a peaceful protest.
+It was certainly not yours."

 The protest continued outside.